 - Color change: Can darken, discolor, or turn green from exposure to oils and chemicals

-Since turquoise is typically set in 14K or 18K gold settings (or sterling silver), it's important to care for both the gemstone and the metal.
+Since turquoise is typically set in 14K or 18K gold settings, it’s important to care for both the gemstone and the metal.
 Learn more in our Complete Guide to Caring for Fine Jewelry.

 Daily Care and Wear Practices